weserv/docs/docs/format.md

 ## Compression level <Badge type="info" text="&l=" />

 The zlib compression level.
 Use a value between `0` (no Deflate) and `9` (maximum Deflate).
 The default value is `6`.
-This only works when the output image is `png`.
+This is only supported for the `png` format.

 ## Lossless compression <Badge type="info" text="&ll" />

-Whether the resulting image should be lossless compressed.
-This only works when the output image is `webp`.
+Enable lossless compression for the output image.
+This is only supported for the `jxl`, `tiff` and `webp` formats.

 More info: [Issue #386 - webP output is always lossy and cannot be requested as lossless](https://github.com/weserv/images/issues/386).

 ## Default image <Badge type="info" text="&default=" />

-If there is a problem loading an image, then an error is shown.
-However, there might be a need where instead of giving a broken image to the user, you want a default image to be delivered.
+If an image fails to load, an error is shown by default.
+However, you may prefer to display a fallback image instead of showing a broken image to the user.

 More info: [Issue #37 - Return default image if the image's URL not found](https://github.com/weserv/images/issues/37).